Locomotive-Ventures/wombat/platform/lambdaTwillioConvo/README.md

-# README for the Wombat AI Conversation Simulator Script
+# Twillio Conversation Layer (Lambda)

 ## Overview

-This README document explains the usage of a Python script designed to test a sample OpenAI Large Language Model (LLM) prompt call, with the goal of integrating it with Twilio for handling phone calls.
-The setup allows for local testing as well as deployment on AWS Lambda and API Gateway.
+This README document explains the usage of the Wombat AI Twillio conversation layer, designed for integrating OpenAI's Large Language Model (LLM) with Twilio and AWS services (Lambda and DynamoDB) to handle conversational AI over phone calls.
+The script supports local testing and deployment on AWS Lambda with API Gateway.

 ## Getting Started